The Course will run over eight weeks online. There are two separate blocks being offered. When enquiring please state if AM or PM preferable.

 - Already have the basic skills and competencies as listed on our For Singing Specialists page

-If you are a healthcare professional, or relatively new to leading group singing, you may wish to complete one of Delia Rosenboom introductory courses in September first:
+If you are a healthcare professional, or relatively new to leading group singing, you may wish to complete one of Delia Rosenboom introductory courses first:

 NB: These two courses are not run by The Musical Breath.